 Date Submitted to Council: June 12, 2013

-This

 History: Introduced as Intro.
 1064 by the Council on June 12, 2013 and referred to the Committee on Finance.
-The legislation will be considered by the Committee on July 24, 2013 and upon successful vote, the bill would be submitted to the full Council for a vote
+The legislation will be considered by the Committee on July 24, 2013 and upon successful vote, the bill would be submitted to the full Council for a vote.